stephenkernanbalto/go-playground/README.md

 This is typically a place where Go's import tools can reach the module, such as a GitHub repository.

-## TODO: importing by path from private repo

 #### Basic Project File Structure